hmes98318/bad-apple-nodejs/README.md

 # bad-apple-nodejs
-This is a Node.js script that plays the Bad Apple video in ASCII art.
+This is a Node.js script that plays the Bad Apple!!

-The script uses **FFmpeg** to extract the frames from the video and Jimp to resize and convert the frames to ASCII art.
+The script uses **FFmpeg** to convert the video to a series of image frames, and then converts each frame to an ASCII image using a custom algorithm.
 The resulting ASCII art frames are then played back in the console.

 ## Installation
 Clone the repository or download the code files.
 Install the dependencies by running `npm install` in the project directory.

 ## Usage
 Run the script by executing `npm run start` in the project directory.